BHFDSC/CCU002_03/README.md

 ## Ethical approval

 The North East-Newcastle and North Tyneside 2 research ethics committee provided ethical approval for the CVD-COVID-UK/COVID-IMPACT research programme (REC No 20/NE/0161).
+In Wales, the work has been approved by SAIL Databank Information Governance Panel under project number WMCC.